MontelioneLab/AISAR/README.md

 ## RCI webserver
 https://www.randomcoilindex.ca/cgi-bin/rci_cgi_current.py

 ## ASDP/RPF
 To run RPF, please download ASDP software here: https://github.rpi.edu/RPIBioinformatics/ASDP_public

-## RPF webserver
+## RPF webserver (runtime: seconds)
 For doubleRecall analysis: https://montelionelab.chem.rpi.edu/rpf/

 ## AFsample
 https://github.com/bjornwallner/alphafoldv2.2.0

 # AlphaFold-NMR R and Python Scripts with Demo

+Typical install times are several minutes.

 *** all paths in the scripts need to be changed to your local path

 ## 1. AI Enhanced sampling using AFsample
 * run_afsample6000.sh
    - need to modify the path to fit your local computer system
    - calculate 6000 models and also relax all 6000 models.

+Runtime: it can take day(s) to calculate 6000 models, depending on the size of the sequence and number of GPUs

 * mergeChain.py and runMergedChain.py
    - merge two chains into one chain for PCA analysis